The Corona Classroom…

 This teacher is TIRED!

 So much has changed.
 My lesson plans can no longer include small groups or field trips.
 Groups of children that are close together.
 No more small group games, no more small group activities.
 No more…for now.
 Games and activities that enhance what is being taught.
 For children who long for movement and activity, this is hard not to use.
 In its place, I have introduced movement activities but they do not have an academic connection.
 It is just to move.
 Field trips are out.
 We need to keep the children at school and safe.
 No apple picking.
-No going to a play.
-No outside extras that enhance the academic process.
+Not going to play.
+There are no outside extras that enhance the academic process.

-Cleaning.
+And how do I forget cleaning!
 My hands are raw from cleaning.
 Due to COVID restrictions, we are now being asked to eat in our classrooms.
-That means cleaning after morning snack, lunch, and afternoon snack and the end of the day.
+That means cleaning after morning snacks, lunches, and afternoon snacks at the end of the day.
 Then there is sanitizing twice a day.
 This is a spray we need to put on every surface and let it sit.
 That means hitting every light switch, faucet, desk, chair, and any other high traffic surface.
 Twice a day!
 If a bucket of toys is used, that bucket needs to be cleaned.
 Think of the number of items your child may touch during the day and multiply that by 16.
 Think about snacks and lunches.
 I can’t tell you how many juice pouches I open during the day or yogurt sleeves.
 Between each item, I need to wash my hands to prevent cross-contamination should this invisible virus make its way into my classroom.
-And trust me when I say that the sanitization process is not limited to spraying on surfaces.
-Some of my fellow colleagues told me that the school authorities might be planning to decontaminate the entire building regularly with the aid of commercial disinfecting services provided by firms like LHI Services.
-I can just hope now that these preventive measures help reduce the transmission of this virus.

 To be honest, I have never been one of those quiet teachers.
 Rarely can you hear a pin drop in my classroom.
 Learning can not be done in silence.
 Children are learning to read.
 Part of that practice is sounding out letters.
 I have earphones to help keep the noise down but there will be noise.
 Children are counting fingers.
 Children are laughing.
 Children are being children.
 I used to have my desks in groups.
 Cooperative learning.
 Children can and will learn from each other.
 That is until now.
 Due to COVID, my desks are now in neat little rows.
 All facing forward.
 All distanced.
 I spend most of my day feeling like Atilla the Hun telling children to “turn around and face forward.’
 “Stay in your own space.”
 “No, you can not share markers! ” It almost seems cruel to treat them like little soldiers instead of children.